JianzhouZhan/Awesome-RecSystem-Models/README.md

 ### 1. Relative DataSet
 - ##### Criteo
-    - This dataset Contain about 45 million records.
+    - This dataset Contains about 45 million records.
 There are 13 features taking integer values (mostly count features) and 26 categorical features.
     - The columns are tab separated with the following sechema: <label><int feat 1>...<int feat 13><cate feat 1>...<cate feat26>
     - The dataset is available at http://labs.criteo.com/2014/02/download-kaggle-display-advertising-challenge-dataset/
-    - Put the downloaded 'train.txt' file in 'data/Criteo/'
+    - Put the downloaded 'train.txt' file in 'data/Criteo/' folder.
 - ##### Movielens100K
     - MovieLens 100K movie ratings.
-Stable benchmark dataset.
+Stable benchmark dataset for Recommendation System.
     - This dataset contain 100,000 ratings from 1000 users on 1700 movies.
     - The details can be found at https://grouplens.org/datasets/movielens/100k/
     - This dataset have been downloaded and is available at 'data/Movielens100K'